 In this taxonomy, each SDE will have an assigned classification, for example:

-Based on the assigned data elements and their classification, each governed application will get a policy (ie public, internal, confidential) and risk type assigned.
-With this assignment comes a set of security and compliance controls ideally owned and governed by the Data Protection Office(r) (DPO).
+Based on the assigned data elements and their classification, each governed application will be assigned a confidentiality classification (i.e. public, internal, confidential).
+With this assignment comes a set of security and compliance controls ideally owned and governed by the Data Protection Officer (DPO).
 These controls will be very different for public data than for restricted data.
 Each control is managed within the governance function together with expected answers.

 By pushing these control questions in questionnaires to the business owners, you can get their assessment of what controls are in place and which ones are lacking.
-Alternatively, you might want to use your GRC tool for this.
+Alternatively, you might want to use your GRC (Governance, Risk, and Compliance) tool for this.

 Aside from these gaps we can start tracking data breaches or infractions – no matter how small – per application so we can start seeing the relations between incidents and the impact they might have on LOB’s, business owners and risk types.
 Prevention in the end is the ultimate goal.